UAT Test Cases: A Practical Guide for Software Teams

 Thorough documentation is essential throughout UAT.
 Keep detailed records of each test case, noting the outcomes, any identified bugs, and suggested improvements.
 This documentation helps track progress, prioritize fixes, and informs future development.
 Regularly reporting these results to stakeholders keeps everyone informed and aligned.

-Obtain Stakeholder Sign-Off
+Getting Stakeholder Sign-Off

 The final step is obtaining stakeholder approval.
 Once all testing is complete, bugs are addressed, and the software meets the pre-defined acceptance criteria, stakeholders can formally sign off on the release.
 This signifies their confidence in the software's readiness for deployment.
 A clear checklist of exit criteria ensures a consistent and objective evaluation process.

-Who's Involved in UAT?
+Who Should Be Involved in UAT?

 User Acceptance Testing (UAT) involves a diverse group of people, each with specific responsibilities.
 Clearly defined roles are crucial for effective UAT and, ultimately, project success.
 Let's explore the key players and their contributions: